-- Students must have earned at least 18 hours of College Level Courses (non-developmental). - 2.00 minimum GPA on College Level Courses (nondevelopmental). - Students must be eligible to return to the institution from which they are transferring. - Students desiring to transfer with the minimum GPA on college level courses, but fewer than the minimum college level hours earned, must also meet the freshman admission criteria in order to be admitted as transfer students. - Students desiring admission as transfer students must have completed a college-level English and a collegelevel mathematics course designated to fulfill university core requirements.
+- Students must have earned at least 18 hours of College Level Courses (non-developmental). - 2.00 minimum GPA on College Level Courses (nondevelopmental). - Students must be eligible to return to the institution from which they are transferring. - Students desiring to transfer with the minimum GPA on college level courses, but fewer than the minimum college level hours earned, must also meet the freshman admission criteria in order to be admitted as transfer students. - Students desiring admission as transfer students must have completed a college-level English (with a grade of "C" or better) and a college-level mathematics course (with a grade of "C" or better) designated to fulfill university core requirements.